Springfield Car Accidents

 Springfield, Massachusetts is number four on the list of top 10 cities where a car accident in most likely to occur.
 Drivers in Springfield will have an accident once every 5.4 years, according to Cars.com.
 This makes drivers in this area 85.8 percent more likely to become involved in a motor vehicle collision than the national average!

 When a car accident occurs, victims could suffer serious or even fatal injuries.
-A Springfield car accident lawyer at the Law Offices of Jeffrey S. Glassman can represent victims of collisions and help them to pursue a claim for damages.
+A Springfield car accident lawyer at the Jeffrey Glassman Injury Lawyers can represent victims of collisions and help them to pursue a claim for damages.
 Call today to schedule a consultation and learn more.Springfield, MA Auto Accident Risks

 As the home to the largest Fortune 100 Company in the Commonwealth of Massachusetts, as well as the home to the state’s third largest employer, many people live and work in the Springfield area.
 Unfortunately, high volumes of traffic in this populous city can make the roads dangerous.